April 22, 2019

 Gamification in Online Courses

-Especially in online extensions, I see many possibilities to incorporate playful components: I am thinking of online courses with
+Especially in online extensions, I see many opportunities to integrate playful components: I think of online courses with

-• “Awards” at the end of a quiz based on the learning material.
+• “Awards” at the end of a quiz on the learning material.

-• “Bonus Content” that is released after passing difficult exams.
+• “Bonus content”, which is released after passing difficult exams.

 Erfolge feiern - auch das ist Gamification

-Motivate your participants in the online course with very special incentives and awaken their drive to play!
+Motivate your participants in the online course with very special incentives and awaken their game drive!

 Such offers awaken the child in every learner and bring fun into the seriousness of professional learning.
-And let’s be honest: “Final Boss” sounds much more exciting than “Final Exam,” doesn’t it?
+And, let’s be honest: “Final boss” also sounds much more exciting than “final exam,” right?

 Do you want to offer e-learning as a company or academy?
 Download our guide "Successfully Rolling Out E-Learnings with blink.it" for free.